floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_search.md

 **from:** Specifies an offset into the result list.
 Starting from this offset, the results will be returned.
 Optional.

 **size:** Specifies the maximum number of watches to be returned.
 Optional, defaults to 10.
-If scrolling is enabled, this specified the maximum number of watches to be returned in one scroll iteration.
+If scrolling is enabled, this specifies the maximum number of watches to be returned in one scroll iteration.

 **scroll:** Configures the search to be scrollable.
 Optional.
 The value of this parameter must be a time duration value (like `1m` for one minute) during which the scroll will be available.
 If scrolling is enabled, the response will contain a `_scroll_id`.
 The value of this attribute must be passed to the standard ES REST endpoint `_search/scroll` to continue scrolling.